pimterry/dropbox-ignore/README.md

 ## Setup

 * Only works on Linux, for now:
-    * Could easily be extended to Mac, just needs to detect Mac & translate `attr` to the [equivalent `xattr` commands](https://help.dropbox.com/files-folders/restore-delete/ignored-files), and then lots of testing.
+    * Could easily be extended to Mac.
+Needs to detect Mac & translate `attr` to the [equivalent `xattr` commands](https://help.dropbox.com/files-folders/restore-delete/ignored-files), and swap inotify for a local equivalent to watch file changes, and then lots of testing.
     * Could probably be extended to Windows, but will require more translation (should it require bash on Windows, or should we try to support powershell/cmd/other?)
 * Requires various standard tools including `bash`, `find` and `xargs`, all probably installed by default
 * Requires [`attr`](https://linux.die.net/man/5/attr) to manage Dropbox ignore attributes, and [`fswatch`](https://github.com/emcrisostomo/fswatch) to watch files.
 These might not be installed by default, but widely available with `sudo apt install attr fswatch` or similar.